ChristianKuehnel/iwg-workspace/collection_of_work_items.md

   * Maybe also do a one-shot re-formatting of theentire codebase.
 * Create (moderated) blog for communication within and beyond the community:
   Announcement of news, stories from users, success stories, ...
+* Review configurations of all tools, check who has admin access and update these premissions where needed.